Harris Brothers

-Donald Harris and Ronald Harris (born October 23, 1960) are American twin brothers best known for their professional wrestling careers with promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), and the World Wrestling Federation (WWF, now WWE).
+Ronald Harris and Donald Harris (born October 23, 1961) are American twin brothers best known for their professional wrestling careers with professional wrestling promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), and the World Wrestling Federation (WWF, now WWE).
 They are now co-presidents of the Nashville-based Aro Lucha professional wrestling promotion.

 For the majority of their careers, the brothers performed as a tag team.
-They wrestled under their birth names and a variety of ring names, including Don Bruise and Ron Bruise (the Bruise Brothers); Eli Blu and Jacob Blu (the Blu Twins); Jared Grimm and Jason Grimm (the Grimm Twins); Skull and 8 Ball (the Disciples of Apocalypse); and Patrick and Gerald (Creative Control).
+They wrestled under their birth names, known collectively as the Harris Brothers, as well as a variety of ring names, including Don Bruise and Ron Bruise (the Bruise Brothers); Eli Blu and Jacob Blu (the Blu Twins); Jared Grimm and Jason Grimm (the Grimm Twins); Skull and 8 Ball (the Disciples of Apocalypse); and Patrick and Gerald (Creative Control).

 Early life

 Don and Ron Harris were born in Florida.
 In the 1980s, Ron and Don relocated to Nashville, Tennessee, in order to become professional wrestlers.
 Ron worked as a police officer in West Palm Beach, Florida, prior to moving to Tennessee with his brother.